MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

 1. Select the **Data** icon from the left navigation bar.
 Notice that Copilot has created the **Real Estate Showings** Dataverse table.

     Next, you'll edit the table now that the app has been created.
+You will notice that some standard columns such as Created By, Created On, Modified By, and Modified On have been created for the table.

 1. Within the **Data** pane, hover your mouse cursor over the **Real Estate Showings** table.
 To the right of the table, select (**...**) > **Edit data**.